annaparlak/annaparlak.github.io/index.md

 Besides mathematics, I also have a BSc in biotechnology.

-You can download my academic CV here: [Parlak/CV](files/Parlak_CV_Jul2025_AmE.pdf)
+You can download my academic CV here: [Parlak/CV](files/Parlak_CV_Oct2025_AmE.pdf)

 ---

 ### Open positions at MPI MiS

 If you are interested in working with me, consider applying for a __PhD student__ or a __postdoctoral__ position at the Max Planck Institute for Mathematics in the Sciences.
+In the application, you have the option to indicate me as a mentor.

 [PhD Call 2026](https://www.mis.mpg.de/career/imprs/apply) (deadline: November 1st, 2026)

 [Postdoc Call 2026](https://www.mis.mpg.de/career/postdoc) (deadline: December 1st, 2026)

-This is an institute-wide call for a postdoctoral researcher.
-If you want to work with me, please choose 'Anna Parlak' when asked for a mentor.
+_This is an institute-wide call for a postdoctoral researcher._

 [Low-Dimensional Topology Call](https://www.mis.mpg.de/career/postdoctoral-research-scientist-low-dimensional-topology-dynamics) (deadline: December 1st, 2026)

-This is a dedicated call for a postdoctoral researcher to join my research group, [Low-dimensional topology](https://www.mis.mpg.de/low-dimensional-topology).
+_This is a dedicated call for a postdoctoral researcher to join my research group, [Low-dimensional topology](https://www.mis.mpg.de/low-dimensional-topology)._

-You should still explicitly select me as your mentor in the application.
+If you apply for an LDT postdoc, your application will also be considered for the institute’s general postdoc call.
+Therefore, you are welcome to list additional potential mentors besides me in your application (up to 3 in total).

 <!--
 ### Upcoming talks